 1031 Exchange Fees, Costs and Charges

-It can be very frustrating and confusing when you try to evaluate 1031 Exchange fees and costs charged by Qualified Intermediaries (Accommodators).
-The 1031 Exchange industry does not do an adequate job of explaining the various fees, costs and charges.
+It can be very frustrating and confusing when you try to evaluate 1031 Exchange fees, costs and services charges assessed by Qualified Intermediaries (Accommodators).
+The 1031 Exchange industry does not do an adequate job of explaining the various fees, costs and services charges involved in the administration of 1031 Exchange transactions.

 This article will help you determine what practices are considered to be industry standard and what practices are not; to identify what practices are acceptable and reasonable and what practices are not.
 It will help you analyze 1031 Exchange fee schedules to make sure that you are comparing apples to apples.

 Keep in mind that fees are not based just on the amount of work performed by the Qualified Intermediary but also on the amount of risk exposure.
-The Qualified Intermediary must ensure they are compensated fairly based upon the amount of risk exposure, especially in Reverse 1031 Exchanges and Build-To-Suit 1031 Exchanges.
+The Qualified Intermediary must ensure they are compensated fairly based upon the amount of risk exposure, especially in large Forward 1031 Exchanges and in the more complicated Reverse 1031 Exchanges and Build-To-Suit 1031 Exchanges.

 When comparing 1031 Exchange fees and costs charged by the various Qualified Intermediaries (Accommodators), you should fully analyze and consider factors such as: